Carlos081023/Carlos_Portfolio2/README.md

 ## Actionable Recommendations:

 * Discontinuing some C products: By discontinuing C items with poor sales and produce negative profits, we can effectively reduce costs by .9% and improve profits by 1.2%.
-* Monitor and balance inventory stock for A and B items: By maintaining a close watch on top drivers for sales as well as items that have a moderate demand, it will ensure inventory for A items is readily avaiable and well stocked for customers and B items inventory maintained to avoid overstocking to keep associated costs to a minimium.
+* Monitor and balance inventory stock for A and B items: By maintaining a close watch on top drivers for sales as well as items that have a moderate demand, it will ensure inventory for A items is readily available and well stocked for customers and B items inventory maintained to avoid overstocking to keep associated costs to a minimum.